cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

 **tl;dr** Kubernetes-style Secrets for Cloud Foundry

 This RFC proposes adding a `secret` resource to the V3 Cloud Foundry API, similar in design and purpose to the Kubernetes [Secret resource](https://kubernetes.io/docs/concepts/configuration/secret/).
-Cloud Foundry Secrets will store arbitrary data in [CredHub](https://docs.cloudfoundry.org/credhub/) inject it into app containers via `tmpfs`-mounted files at a given path, using the same mechanism as [RFC 0030 - Add Support for File based Service Binding Information](https://github.com/cloudfoundry/community/blob/main/toc/rfc/rfc-0030-add-support-for-file-based-service-binding.md).
+Cloud Foundry Secrets will store arbitrary data as encrypted fields in Cloud Controller's database or (optionally) in [CredHub](https://docs.cloudfoundry.org/credhub/) and inject it into app containers via `tmpfs`-mounted files at a given path, using a mechanism similar  to [RFC 0030 - Add Support for File based Service Binding Information](https://github.com/cloudfoundry/community/blob/main/toc/rfc/rfc-0030-add-support-for-file-based-service-binding.md).

 ## Problem